MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 Starts the property editor on the current selection.

+#### Close and goto next

+Close a todo associated with the element and goto the nearest open todo in the list.
+If the element is present in multiple todo list a modal will ask which one to choose.

+#### Close all

+Close all todos and osmose bugs associated with the element.

 ### ![Address](../images/address.png) Add address tags

 Adds address tags with prediction.
 Only visible if way is tagged as building.